 The partnership model is used on a worldwide basis.
 Each office is responsible for selling and servicing accounts that its office is in charge of as well as for operating profitably.
-The partner in charge of each office is responsible for planning and reporting on activity in his or her office under the guidelines laid down by the managing partner.
+The partner in charge of each office is responsible for planning and reporting on activity in his or her office in the guidelines laid down by the managing partner.
 There are staff and support activities at the home office in Chicago as well as at selected other offices.
-Those activities can be called upon (or must be called upon to meet certain guidelines such as certain training), and will be expensed out when they are used.
+Those activities can be called upon (or must be called upon to meet certain guidelines such as specific training), and will be expensed out when they are used.
 The offices report to the chief geographic office for their region.
 For example, a New York office would report to the Americas regional office.
 The regional offices report to the home office in Chicago.
+Each office must also take direction from the industry office for accounts in a specific industry.

-Sales in each office of Andersen Consulting is carried out by sales people and management devoted to the industry group.
+Sales in each office of Andersen Consulting is carried out by sales people and management devoted to the industry group who receive guidance from the industry office as needed.
 Their specific industry targets are defined and limited (certain industry niches are not included) by the industry group as shown below: